If you would like to contact the Priest-in-Charge or find out more about the church, please send a message via this page.

 Ring in the Christ that is to be.

 ALFRED, LORD TENNYSON (1809–92)

 St Leonard’s reopened after the pandemic on 1st June 2021 and is now open every day from 10:00 to 15:00.

-All the churches are adding their services to the excellent and informative website “A Church Near You”.
+All ten churches across the White Peak and Youlgrave Benefices list their services to the excellent and informative website “A Church Near You”.

 We still add services to our diary.

 We are looking forward to welcoming you inside our historic village church and know that you will help keep our village safe.
 Please take sensible precautions to avoid passing on any infection.

 Following the licensing service & installation of Revd.
 Adele Barker on Tuesday 24th May at the Parish Church of All Saints, Youlgreave Revd Adele writes:

 I am delighted to have been called to the people, churches and communities of the Youlgrave and White Peak Benefices.
 At the licensing service on 24th May at All Saints, Youlgrave I was warmly welcomed as Priest in Charge – it was such a wonderful service attended by many across the benefices.
 I feel privileged to be called to such a wonderful place and have a sense of anticipation about all that God will do with us and through us in the years ahead.